spyder-ide/spyder-docs/doc/variableexplorer.rst

 |

-In the case of two-dimensional arrays, you can also show an image representing pixels using the numbers of the array as RGB values.
-For this, Spyder uses Matplotlib's colormaps, which can be easily changed according to your own preferences.
-To learn how to do this, you can go to "https://matplotlib.org/3.1.0/tutorials/colors/colormaps.html"
+For two-dimensional arrays, you can also display them as images, treating their values as RGB colors.
+For this, Spyder uses Matplotlib's colormaps, which can be `easily changed to match your preferences`_.

+.. _easily changed to match your preferences: https://matplotlib.org/3.1.0/tutorials/colors/colormaps.html

 .. image:: images/plot-window/plot-window-show-image.png
    :align: center
    :alt: Plot window showing an interactive image based on the array's data

 |

 ~~~~~~~~~~~~~~~~~~
 Related components